Concept Cars Home

-1983 Tyrrell 012 news, pictures, and information
+1983 Tyrrell 012

 In Formula One, every possible means of an advantage is exploited.
 The larger factory efforts, with bigger budgets, will use the extra financial resources available to them to explore more-expensive technology.
 The smaller teams are usually forced to find more 'creative' means to be competitive.

 In spite of its terrible teething problems, anybody with even a little intelligence could figure out the teams would end up perfecting the turbocharged cars until they could make it well past race distances without any problems.
-This led to a mass-exodus to the powerful new engines.
+This led to a mass exodus to the powerful new engines.
 However, there were some smaller teams that would not leave the ship so soon.
 One of those was Tyrrell.
 Tyrrell would focus on making an all-new chassis for the last remaining normally-aspirated engine in Formula One, the Ford Cosworth DFV.

 Making a car light enough wasn't too much of a problem.
 Creating one that was light and nimble, and yet, had stable handling, was not as easy.
 Ken Tyrrell would turn to Maurice Philippe to design the car.
 The answer Philippe came up with would become known as the 012.

 One major influence to Maurice Philippe in the design of the car was the fact ground-effects chassis were banned going into the season.
 This enabled Philippe to create a 'minimal' design.
-Sidepods, which were mainly used for generating the ground-effect, could be totally abandoned.
+Sidepods, which were mainly used for generating the ground effect, could be totally abandoned.

 Having no need to design sidepods into the car, the design philosophy could remain minimal and tight.
 In addition, Tyrrell would turn, for the first time, to carbon fiber composites to help build the car.
 This would help to keep the car light.